 - Slip Rings

 The field consists of coils of conductors that receive a voltage from the source and produce magnetic flux.
-The magnetic flux in the field cuts the armature to produce magnetic flux.
+The magnetic flux in the field cuts the armature to produce a voltage.
 This voltage is the output voltage of the AC generator.

 The part of an AC generator in which the voltage is produced is known as an armature.
 This component primarily consists of coils of wire that are large enough to carry the full-load current of the generator.